wuqiang1985/i18n-helper/README_en.md

 ### Web internationalization process

-With more and more businesses going overseas, web applications are facing more and more internationalized jobs.
-Simply put, it can be divided into the following 5 steps
+During the businesses going overseas, web applications are facing more and more internationalized things.
+Simply, it can be divided into the following 5 steps

-1. [Selection] Multi-language framework selection (I will not go into it here, not in the scope of this article), we choose [i18next](https://react.i18next.com/), 18n-helper-cli for multi-language framework Does not limit
+1. [Selection] Multi-language framework selection (It is not in the scope of this article), we choose [i18next](https://react.i18next.com/), 18n-helper-cli for multi-language framework dose not limit
-2. [Development-Wrap the entry] From the above steps, we know that we need to wrap the entry, such as `t('你好')`
+2. [Development - Wrap word] From the above steps, we know that we need to wrap the word, such as `t('你好')`
-3. [Development-Extract Entry] Copy the entry wrapped in the previous step to the translation file
+3. [Development - Extract word] Copy the word wrapped in the previous step to the translation file
-4. [Translation-Translation] Translate the entry and fill in the translation file
+4. [Translation - Translation] Translate the word and fill in the translation file
 5. [Test-Test Page] After the development submits the test, the multi-language page is tested

 ### problem

 Through the above 5 steps, the internationalization of the site can be completed.
-This is what everyone does in most scenarios, but there is a lot of manual labor here, and a lot of manual labor means `repetitive inefficiency` and `increased error probability`.
+This is what everyone does in most scenarios, but there is a lot of manual work here, and a lot of manual work means `repetitive inefficiency` and `increased error probability`.
 Let us analyze these issues from the following three stages

-- 【development stage】
+- 【Development stage】

-  1. Manually operating packages and extracting entries takes a long time, but there is no personal growth.
-If it is a [newly developed] site, you can still be patient with `package entry` and `extract entry`, but if it is [stock modification] and internationalization of existing sites, and there are dozens of pages here Hundreds, or even more, the workload of `package entry` and `extract entry` here will collapse
+  1. Manually operating wrap and extract words takes a long time, but there is no personal growth.
+If it is a [newly developed] site, you can still be patient with `wrap word` and `extract word`, but if it is [stock modification] and internationalization of existing sites, and there are dozens of pages here Hundreds, or even more, the workload of `wrap word` and `extract word` here will collapse

-  2. Missing package, extract entry
+  2. Missing wrap, extract word
-  3. After extracting the entry, you cannot see the effect when running the multi-language interface, you need to wait until the translation returns
+  3. After extracting the word, you cannot see the effect when running the multi-language interface, you need to wait until the translation returns

 - [Translation stage]